Technigo/project-library/instructions.md

   - *for books*:
     - from newest to oldest and vice versa
     - from the highest to lowest rating and vice versa
-  - *for recipes*:
-    - from most to least ingredients and vice versa
-    - from longest to shortest cooking time and vice versa
-- Your page should feature a button that selects a random book/recipe, and your page should display the selected item
+- Your page should feature a button that selects a random book, and your page should display the selected item

 ## Stretch Goals